yzAlvin/katas/conways_game_of_life/README.md

 * Don't make things public unless necessary
 * Think extensibility - tests should not break abstractions
 * Don't test implementation details (x has y)
+* Try extra hard not to code anything unless I have written a test for it
 * Should I keep threshold values in a file somewhere that the implementation and tests pull from?